bilke/Craft-Docs/source/templating/examples/entries/disqus_comments.rst

 Integrating Disqus
 ===============

-You can easily add comments to your Blocks entries by utilizing a third-party comment service such as Disqus.
+You can easily add comments to your Craft entries by utilizing a third-party comment service such as Disqus.

-To do this, you will need to have an output for displaying a single entry - or a single block of content you want to allow comments on.
-In this example, we'll use a template called ``_entry.html`` in ``blocks/templates``.
+To do this, you will need to have an output for displaying a single entry you want to allow comments on.
+In this example, we'll use a template located at craft/templates/_entry.html.

 You'll want to sign up with Disqus and get your Universal Code on Disqus' site in Admin > Settings > Install.
 Disqus has certain configuration variables that you can use to ensure comments end up on the right post.
 Look for:

 .. code-block:: html

 	/* * * CONFIGURATION VARIABLES: EDIT BEFORE PASTING INTO YOUR WEBPAGE * * */

 and add this line: